Vijay Bahadur Singh

-Vijay Bahadur Singh is an Indian politician.
-He was a member of Bahujan Samaj Party, until 2013.
-He was the Advocate General of Uttar pradesh.
+Vijay Bahadur Singh is an Indian Designated Senior Advocate & former Member Of Parliament & Former Advocate General Of Uttar Pradesh.
+He was the Advocate General of Uttar pradesh in the Akhilesh Yadav Samajwadi Party Government from 2014 to 2017.He was a member of Bahujan Samaj Party, until 2013.
 In the 2009 election he was elected to the Lok Sabha from the Hamirpur with 25893 votes.